idnavid/idnavid.github.io/index.md

-I'm a machine learning researcher and practitioner specializing in probabilistic approaches, information theory, and statistical signal processing.
-My work leverages these techniques to develop innovative machine learning algorithms.
-I'm also deeply interested in ML Ops – the robust, scalable productionization of machine learning models, bridging the gap between academic concepts and real-world software systems.
+I'm a machine learning researcher and practitioner trained in probabilistic approaches, information theory, and statistical learning.
+My work leverages these skills to develop machine learning algorithms.
+I'm also deeply interested in ML Ops – the practice of productionizing robust, scalable machine learning software systems.

 Here's a look at my current projects, interests, and past work.
 While some recent code repositories may be private (pending publication or IP reasons), I welcome discussions and potential collaborations.